 Managing Virtual Teams

-Team Working That Overcomes Time and Space
+Team Working That Overcomes Time and Location

 Like any conventional team, a virtual team consists of a group of people who interact to complete interdependent tasks and work towards a common goal.
 But instead of working in the same office, the team members work in different places, often at home, and in different time zones.
 And they may never meet their co-workers face-to-face.

 Members of a virtual team interact through a wide variety of online channels, such as Skype, Microsoft Teams, Zoom, and Asana.
 You can explore the pros and cons of these and other options in our blog, Top 10 Remote Working Apps.

 Virtual teams often evolve rather than get planned that way.
 Whether you consciously decide to set up a virtual team or your virtual team has evolved, it's likely to be for one or more of the following reasons:

 - In response to a crisis or emergency, such as the coronavirus pandemic, when governments imposed severe restrictions on travel and social interaction.

 - To take advantage of the choice of best skills and personnel, irrespective of your business's physical location.

 - To offer 24-hour coverage by team members working across time zones.